icecube/toise/resources/scripts/2021_midscale/README.md

 The filename convention of `data_sunflower_{geometry}.hdf5` is needed for the PSF extraction (below).

+The tabulated files Brian used are available at `/data/user/brianclark/Gen2_optical/midscale/recos/11900/Sunflower_240m/`.

-## Calculating and Plotting Point Spread Functions and Muon Effective Areas
+## Calculating the PSF and Muon Selection Efficiency
 To calculate the PSF and muon selection efficiencies (which are needed for the muon effective areas), we should run `python extract_PSF.py`.
 This is basically a scripted version of Jakob's gists [here](https://gist.github.com/jvansanten/5eff16a895f6287eeaf9674e60d751a9#file-psf-fitting-ipynb).

 The PSF extractor takes two arguments. `-n` to name the geometry.
 E.g. `-n hcr`.
 If you want to get the plain Sunflower, pass the keyword `Sunflower`.
 Otherwise the `hcr` will be handled correctly by the script on its own.
 There is a flag for "make diagnostic plots", which is `-p True`.
 Otherwise, no plots are produced.